-News from home should not only consists of Formula One car racing or cricket match scores.
+News from home should not only consist of Formula One car racing or cricket match scores.
 Good news or news of an opportunity can save and make money if you can utilise it at the right time.
-A lot of you may believe what does this points have to do with financial planning?
-Actually it has a lot to do.
+A lot of you may believe what do these points have to do with financial planning?
+Actually, it has a lot to do.

 If this is done properly, I can assure you in about 10-15 years of your working life, you will have two sources of income and in all probabilities, the returns from your investments may outstrip your salary.

 Do You Want To Grow Your Hard Earned Money?

 Over the past 25 years, Mr Rajeeve Kaushik, an ex-mariner and financial planning advisor, is responsible for helping over 500 colleagues and friends, directly or indirectly in planning their financial future and Independence.

 Many seafarers have benefitted from his advice on investment and savings, which has helped them to grow their money exponentially while they work at sea.
 He has also saved several maritime professionals from making common investment mistakes, which would have eventually lead to heavy loss of their money.